Mother’s Day Ads: 7 That Will Delight (and Dismay)

 At the heart of the ad is emotional storytelling.

-Pandora, an international Danish jewellery manufacturer, took a different path on Mother’s Day.
+Pandora, an international Danish jewellery manufacturer, took a different path with it Mother’s Day ad.
 It got down with the kids and used Snapchat.
 The luxury store encouraged UK mothers and daughters to take Pandora inspired selfies together.

 The agency behind the idea, Cream UK, encouraged users to pick up their smartphones by using five well-known mother and daughter duos to use the filters and promote the jewellery brand on the day itself.
 Helen Harris, Head of Digital at Pandora UK, commented: “we’ve worked with some truly talented bloggers whose warmth and creative approach showcase our collections in a new light whilst demonstrating new expressions of what motherhood can be and can do”.